c-true/FsConnect/README.md

 ## 1.3.0

-- Aspect based data definition, using SimProperty attribute to define fields.
+- Aspect based data definition, using SimVar attribute to define fields.
 - Simple support for registering client events.
 - Support for setting time in flight simulator, through the WorldManager.